 Sitao Xu, Deloitte China Economist commented, “A new and optimistic generation is taking the lead in driving the direction of their economies: one that is technologically savvy, comfortable with the borderless consumerism of the global middle class, and yet imbued with the consumption-smoothing instincts of its parents and grandparents.”

 The new generation of consumer in Asia will be a stabilising force in their economies, meaning they are likely to play an anchor role for 2017, regardless of other developments.

 “Our Voice of Asia report points to a range of reasons for confidence in 2017 – from growth to trade, culture to commerce – that underpin Asia's current and future prosperity.
 The interdependence of our region reflects what's possible in the year ahead, also shaping a more positive overall global outlook,” said Patrick Tsang, CEO, Deloitte China.

 For more analysis and details on the Voice of Asia, please visit Deloitte University Press.

 This edition gives the near-term economic outlook for Australia, Indonesia, Singapore, and South Korea.

-The Q4 Global Economic Outlook features the United States, Eurozone, China, Japan, India, Russia, Brazil, Canada, and helicopter money.
+The Global Economic Outlook features the United States, Eurozone, China, Japan, India, Canada, Brazil, Russia, and Africa.